Citizen Volunteer Unit

-The Walton County Sheriff’s Office Posse started in 2010 with ten members and has now grown to twenty-four.
+The Walton County Sheriff’s Office Posse started in 2010 with ten members and has now grown exponentially.
 The Posse Unit helps augment activities from within the Sheriff’s Office and gives citizens an opportunity to get involved with their community.
 They provide assistance to patrol, emergency services and community events.
 Its purpose is to save taxpayer money while providing sworn law enforcement officers with more time to respond to and focus on violent crimes and complex criminal investigations.

-In November, 2013, the WCSO Posse received the Presidential Volunteer Service Award.
-In 2003, President George W. Bush worked with Congress to initiate the “Presidential Volunteer Service Award.”
-The award was for both individuals and groups who dedicated their time for the betterment of their community.
+In November, 2013, the WCSO Posse received the Presidential Volunteer Service Award, initiated by President George W. Bush in 2003.
+This award is for both individuals and groups who dedicated their time for the betterment of their community.
 The WCSO Posse was nominated for the award and received a gold medal for reaching over 4,000 volunteer hours in 2013.
 The WCSO Posse is the first “sheriff’s group” presented this distinction in the state of Florida.
 The award is honored to groups in the following category: health, youth, parks and emergency.
 The WCSO Posse received the award in the “emergency” category.

 Applications are available ONLINE as well as at the following locations:

 - Sheriff’s Office Administration Building: 752 Triple G Road, Defuniak Springs, Florida

 - Sheriff’s Office Substation: 133 Sheriff’s Drive, Santa Rosa Beach, Florida